reinalim/Branching_FinalProject/README.md

      1. How many IPOs have gone public in 2019 and 2020?

-     2. What is the porpotion of each industry/sector?
+     2. What is the proportion of each industry/sector?

      3. What are the key drivers of IPO activities in 2019 and 2020?

      4. How the pandemic affected the companies in the trend?

-     5. Which industries have the best and worst return during the first 3 months of the IOP date?
+     5. Which industries have the best and worst return during the first 3 months of the IPO date?

      6. What is the upcoming list of IPO pipline by industry/sector